thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

-        Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of involvement on board.
+        Upon boarding the boat you will be greeted by our friendly crew who will adapt to your preference of their involvement on board.
 We invite you to take a walk around the boat and find a place to chill out with a drink and enjoy the beautiful views and the sounds of the water.
 When it comes time to pop the question should you wish to use our beautiful 'will you marry me' sail simply give our skipper the nod and we will unfurl it at the perfect moment often to the sounds of a favourite song you may have let us know about.